THE DEADLINE FOR THE RUTH BORCHARD SELF-PORTRAIT PRIZE 2019 WILL BE ANNOUNCED IN JANUARY 2019.

 How will the initial selection process work?

-From the online submissions a panel of judges will select one-hundred and twenty works for the Ruth Borchard Prize 2017 exhibition.
-Artists will be notified on Wednesday 26th of April whether or not their work has been selected for the exhibition.
+From the online submissions a panel of judges will select one-hundred and twenty works for the Ruth Borchard Prize 2019 exhibition.

 When and where will the exhibition take place?

-The Ruth Borchard Prize 2017 exhibition will take place at Piano Nobile Kings Place from Thursday 18th May to Friday 22nd September, with a Private View opening event on Wednesday 17th May.
-All one-hundred and twenty works will be hung, and the exhibition will be free and open to the public.
+The Ruth Borchard Prize 2019 exhibition will take place at Piano Nobile Kings Place.
+All short-listed works will be hung, and the exhibition will be free and open to the public.
 Piano Nobile will be organising and promoting the exhibition to the press.

 If my work is selected for the exhibition, what are the transportation details?

-All works selected for exhibition must be delivered to Piano Nobile Kings Place on Friday 5th May 2017, 10am – 5pm, or Saturday 6th May 2017, 11am – 4pm.
+All works selected for exhibition must be delivered to Piano Nobile Kings Place.
 Works remaining unsold following the end of the exhibition must be collected by the artists.
 Dates TBC.
 Artists are responsible for the delivery and collection of their works and must cover these costs.
 The gallery is not able to hold onto works that are not collected.
 Whilst the gallery will take all due care in handling and hanging the works, all risk insurance of the artworks remains the responsibility of the artists.
 Full details will be passed on to artists once selection for the exhibition has been confirmed.

 Who is on the judging panel?